 Problem

-Large organisations rarely use a single tool for all their documentation needs.
-Your company might use Confluence for internal specifications, Stoplight for API design, and GitHub for code examples.
-Integrating these disparate sources into a unified user journey is a significant challenge, as users often find themselves jumping between disconnected portals with different styles and navigation.
+Large organisations rarely use a single tool for documentation.
+You might use Confluence for internal specs, Stoplight for APIs, and GitHub for code.
+Integrating disparate sources into a unified user journey is a challenge.
+Users often jump between disconnected portals with different styles and navigation.

 Why it matters

 A fragmented documentation experience ruins developer trust and increases cognitive load.
-If a user is forced to switch between completely different interfaces just to follow a single tutorial, they are more likely to lose context or abandon your product.
-Unifying your tools ensures a professional, cohesive experience that encourages exploration and learning.
+If a user switches between completely different interfaces to follow a tutorial, they lose context or abandon your product.
+Unifying your tools ensures a professional, cohesive experience that encourages exploration.

 Approach

-Use docmd as your primary documentation hub or “Single Pane of Glass.”
-By leveraging the Menubar for unified navigation and Embed Containers for third-party content, you can create a seamless interface that hides the complexity of your multi-tool infrastructure.
+Use docmd as your primary documentation hub.
+By using the Menubar for unified navigation and Embed Containers for third-party content, you can create a seamless interface that hides multi-tool complexity.

 Implementation